The Daily Dose/January 14, 2017

 America’s Funniest Guy

-Today’s Stumper: What are the four American TV shows that have been on the air longer than Today? – Answer next time!
+Today’s Stumper: What is the longest-running show on US television? – Answer next time!